visegripsix/visegripsix.github.io/README.md

 # visegripsix.github.io
-Branded portfolio of site of Will Brook
+Branded portfolio of site of Will Brook.